chenric/hello-world/README.md

 hello-world
 ===========

-This is the first repos
+This is the first repos.

+Authored by Richard Chen